Arjailer/arjailer.github.io/grind/index.md

 [What's new in this version?](#history)

-_Grind needs .NET Framework 4.5.2 on Windows 7 or later_
+_Grind needs [.NET Framework 4.5.2](https://dotnet.microsoft.com/download) or later on Windows 7 or later_

 ---